-Representing a news agency and various online and print publications, with a combined circulation of over 331,000 people – or potential holidaymakers – around Germany, the aim of the visit was to showcase our superb gardens, as well as some of the many other things to see and do in this part of Ireland, for feature stories they are planning to write about holidays here.
+Representing a news agency and various online and print publications, with a combined circulation of more than 331,000 people – or potential holidaymakers – around Germany, the aim of the visit was to showcase our superb gardens, as well as some of the many other things to see and do in this part of Ireland, for feature stories they are planning to write about holidays here.
 It was also a fantastic opportunity to highlight the many festivals and events taking place here during this special year of The Gathering Ireland 2013.

 The journalists kicked off their action-packed trip with a visit to Castle Leslie in Glaslough, Co Monaghan, where they enjoyed a tour of the castle and a guided walk through the estate parklands with the head gardener.
 Then it was on to Donegal, with visits to Ros Ban Garden and Oakfield Park Gardens in Raphoe; and to Rathmullan House Hotel, where they enjoyed a tour of the grounds.
 They visited Glenveagh Castle and Gardens and spent time exploring St Columb’s Garden in Churchill, Summy Garden in Portnoo and Salthill Gardens in Mountcharles.
 In Co Leitrim, then visited the Organic Centre in Rossinver, as well as Lough Rynn Castle, where they spent time exploring the gardens.